All posts in ASP.NET Core Tag Helpers series:

 Tag Helpers provide us with means to change and enhance existing HTML elements in our views.
-Therefore, we add them to our views and afterward they are processed by the Razor Templating engine which in return creates an HTML and serves it to the browser.
-There are few Tag Helpers that actually act as elements or actual tags (environment, cache, etc.).
+Therefore, we add them to our views, and afterwards, they are processed by the Razor Templating engine which in return creates an HTML and serves it to the browser.
+Few Tag Helpers actually act as elements or actual tags (environment, cache, etc.).

 They make working with HTML while using the power of Razor and C# so simple and HTML friendly.
-Since using Tag Helpers feels so natural and looks like standard HTML front-end people can also easily jump in and change things without learning about C#.
-Also, they get to have really nice IntelliSense support within the scope of existing elements.
+Since using Tag Helpers feels so natural and looks like regular HTML front-end people can also quickly jump in and change things without learning about C#.
+Also, they get to have nice IntelliSense support within the scope of existing elements.

 Simple example, do notice the difference:

-Visual Studio automatically colors the img element because we used Tag Helper inside of it.
+Visual Studio automatically colours the img element because we used Tag Helper inside of it.

 Why the name Tag Helper?
-Well, we refer to HTML elements as tags (<div>, <body>, <span>) and we want to improve and possibly change the behavior of these elements.
+Well, we refer to HTML elements as tags (<div>, <body>, <span>) and we want to improve and possibly change the behaviour of these HTML elements.

 They might remind you of HTML Helpers in Razor.
 Indeed, they share some of the features.
 However, Tag Helpers are much more natural to use.
 We will most usually use them to extend existing HTML elements.
-While we used HTML Helpers to create HTML elements from scratch.
+We can also use HTML Helpers to create HTML elements from scratch.

 Another thing they remind me of is AngularJS directives.
-In AngularJS 1 (before components came to AngularJS 1.5) two most common types of directives were an element and attribute directives.
-Element directives would create a new DOM element and attribute directives would change the behavior of existing DOM element.
-The main difference, of course, is that Tag Helpers are being processed on the server and AngularJS works in the browser.
+In AngularJS 1 (before components came to AngularJS 1.5) two most common types of directives were an element and attributed directives.
+Element directives would create a new DOM element and attribute directives would change the behaviour of existing DOM element.
+The main difference, of course, is that Tag Helpers will be processed on the server and AngularJS works in the browser.

 Ways of using TagHelpers